music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/02-cmnDefs.md

 A staff with a tenor clef is encoded as in the following example:

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample094.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample094.xml" valid="true" version=page.version %}

 In the case of transposing instruments, the key-related attributes described above